adanmoran/dotfiles/README.md

 (now your directory will build so you can jump to/from object declarations.
 You should run this command once every major release, or about once a month)

+Start a new terminal in tmux, and run rdm there.
+It takes a full terminal window to run.
+Once you've done that, you will be able to follow tags easily.

 ======
 NOTES:
 ======